 Career and College Promise

-Qualified public (including undocumented), private, or home-schooled students can earn college credit that can be applied toward high school credit.
+Qualified public, private, or home-schooled students can earn college credit that can be applied toward high school credit.

 CCP students are the following: